vonglasow/atoum-documentation/source/en/launch_test.rst

 Libnotify
 ---------

-Cette fonctionnalité nécessite la présence de l'exécutable ``notify-send``.
+This feature requires the presence of the executable ``notify-send``.
 To check if it is available, use the following command:

 .. code-block:: shell

    $ which notify-send

-Vous aurez alors le chemin de l'exécutable ou alors le message ``notify-send not found`` s'il n'est pas installé.
+You will have the path to the executable or the message ``notify-send not found`` if it is not installed.

 Then just add the following code to your configuration file: